SIGPLAN/SIGPLAN.github.io/Conferences/SPLASH.md

 subsequent year.
 Members-at-large serve 4 year terms and are selected by the Steering Committee.

-The constitution of the steering committee changes each year upon conclusion of that year's conference.
+The membership of the steering committee changes each year upon conclusion of that year's conference.

 The current SPLASH steering committee is: